protojour/domain-engine/docs/src/rel.md

 ## `rel` relationships and edge properties

-A relation itself may have relationships of its own, indicated by a body delimited by square brackets `[]` within the relation parameter (before the `:`).
+A relation may have relationships of its own, indicated by a body delimited by square brackets `[]` within the relation parameter (before the `:`).

 If there's only one `rel` statement, this is usually added inline, such as for [`default`](relation_types.md#default) and other relation types: